I have been doing Nordic and Alpine skiing, off and on, for

 compromise because it's not possible to get a ski that does everything perfectly.
 The

-compromise is between turning and touring ability.
+compromise is between flat touring and downhill turning ability.
 A classic backcountry ski is a beefed

 up XC ski.
-It is a (usually) shorter, wider, slightly stiffer, double camber ski with
+It is a (usually) shorter, wider, stiffer, double camber ski with

 metal edges, and some sidecut.
 Its flexibility and double camber still provide very good

 touring performance.
-The metal edges and sidecut make it somewhat easier to turn.
+The metal edges and sidecut make it easier to turn.
 You can

 ski uphill, tour the flats, and ski downhill with this ski as long as the downhill